https://invisible-island.net/ncurses/man/

 constant, and in most cases overlooking parameters that normally

-compiling.
+from compiling.
 On the other hand, "writable strings" are an

-obsolescent feature.
+obsolescent C language feature.

-6 enables this feature by default.
+this feature by default.

 o X/Open Curses prototypes tparm with a fixed number of parameters,